Turn hopscotch game for preschoolers into a fun teaching session with these five tips! Your kids will love learning this way!

 Hopscotch is a fun childhood game.
 You draw a large hopscotch on the sidewalk, put a number in each square, toss a rock, and jump away.
-Hopscotch is also a great way to teach preschoolers.

 Hopscotch is traditionally played outside.
 You grab a piece of chalk and draw the hopscotch on the sidewalk.
 If you have a cement basement or indoor garage chalk also works.
 You’ll simply need to mop it up when you’re finished playing.